irinayiwei/YouTube-Subscriber-Prediction/README.md

 - Literature Review:
   - Find articles on past YouTube related projects -- 2 point***
-  - Extract useful datasets for the current project -- 1 point ***
+  - Extract useful datasets for the current project -- 1 point***
-  - Identify significant features in subscriber prediction or channel assessment suggested by previous research --
+  - Identify significant features in subscriber prediction or channel assessment suggested by previous research -- 1 point***
-  - Identify effective algorithms in subscriber or video view prediction
+  - Identify effective algorithms in subscriber or video view prediction -- 1 point***
 -  EDA:
-   - *Merge* multiple datasets to get a combined dataset that includes features for all variables
+   - *Merge* multiple datasets to get a combined dataset that includes features for all variables -- 0 point ***
-   - *Clean* missing values and extreme values
+   - *Clean* missing values and extreme values -- 1 point **
-   - *Create* new features suggested by previous research, including taking the ratios, differences, etc for certain variables
+   - *Create* new features suggested by previous research, including taking the ratios, differences, etc for certain variables -- 2 point **
-   - *Standardize* certain variables if needed, check for variable skewness and distributions
+   - *Standardize* certain variables if needed, check for variable skewness and distributions -- 1 point **
    - *Visualize* variable distributions and collinear relationships with response variable (subscriber count)
 - Model Building:
    - *Split* the data into train, test and validation sets